 “It hath been told thee oh man what the Lord doth require of thee is only to do justice, to love mercy and to walk humbly with your God.”
 (Micah 6:8)

 Micah’s prophetic words, inscribed in our office lobby, guide us in our daily work.
-Bud Meyerhoff also shared this statement at all Shabbat dinners.
+Bud Meyerhoff also shared this statement at family Shabbat dinners.